 How do I correct errors?
 Each errors notification email will state what needs to be corrected.
 Often, a local record will need to be suppressed from view in the Central Catalog.
 More information about suppression codes is available here.
 If OhioLINK sends local bibliographic numbers, please be sure to add an "a" to the end of each local bib number, which functions as the check digit in your local system.

 What are "stuck records"?
-Occasionally, records in local catalogs still appear in the Central Catalog even though they have already been deleted from the local catalog or are already suppressed from the Central Catalog.
+Occasionally, records in local catalogs still appear in the Central Catalog even though they have already been deleted from the local catalog or are already suppressed from the Central Catalog (using BCODE3 = z).
 OhioLINK reports these "stuck" records to Innovative so they can be removed from the Central Catalog, but we need confirmation from an institution before we can report them as "stuck".
 Please be sure to email OhioLINK with "stuck" records you find.

 What if I receive hundreds or thousands of records I need to suppress from the Central Catalog?
 There’s a simple way to gather all errors records in your local catalog and correct them all at the same time.
 See the instructions “How to import records into Sierra's 'create lists' function" in the "Errors Notifications Instructions" document attached below.